 Z Pos.
 If there is a Z dimension engaged in the experiment, another column called Z Pos. appears in the table.
 You can reduce the number of captured channels by selecting the Home option - the channel will be captured within the home position of each Z series only.
 Also, if a TIRF system is available, the TIRF option appears as an option.
-If selected, the channel will be captured within the TIRF position of each Z series acquisition setup window).
+If selected, the channel will be captured within the TIRF position of each Z series only (the TIRF position can be set within the Z-Series acquisition setup window).